 - Don't pay the full entry fee.
 It can be as high as five per cent or more of what you invest and can go to the financial planner or adviser – but this is negotiable.
 Wrap and master trust application forms often include a box advisers can tick to rebate the entry fee.
 Ask them about it or compare what different advisers will charge you.

 - Keep bargaining.
-Trail commissions and 'adviser service fees' can sometimes be rebated or 'dialed down' by advisers.
+'Adviser service fees' can sometimes be rebated or 'dialed down' by advisers.

-- If you already know the platform you want, consider using a discount broker – they'll often refund the full upfront commission and sometimes part of their trail.
+- If you already know the platform you want, consider using a discount broker – they'll often refund upfront fees and part of any ongoing fees.

 - If you don't require advice (or you're prepared to pay for fee-for-service advice separately) and you're interested in investing directly, it's worth comparing these and other discount brokers' fees and services.